ST-506/ST-412

-The ST-506 and ST-412 (sometimes written ST506 and ST412) were early hard disk drive products introduced by Seagate in 1980 and 1981 respectively, that later became construed as hard disk drive interfaces: the ST-506 disk interface and the ST-412 disk interface.
+The ST-506 and ST-412 (sometimes written ST506 and ST412) were early hard disk drives introduced by Seagate in 1980 and 1981 respectively, that later became construed as hard disk drive interfaces: the ST-506 disk interface and the ST-412 disk interface.
 Introduced in 1980, the ST-506 was the first 5.25 inch HDD.
 Its successor, the ST-412, was introduced in 1981 and implemented a refinement to the seek speed, and increased the drive capacity from 5 MB to 10 MB, but was otherwise highly similar.

 Beginning with its selection as the hard drive subsystem for the original IBM XT, disk drive controllers supporting the ST-412 interface grew to become ubiquitous in the personal computer industry.
 The ST-412 interface and its variants were the de facto industry standard for personal computer hard disks until the advent and wider adoption of the IDE or ATA interface in the early 1990s.

-Both interfaces used MFM encoding; the subsequent extension of the ST-412 interface, the ST-412HP interface, used RLL encoding for a 50% increase in capacity and bit rate.

 History

 The ST-506 HDD was the first 5.25 inch hard disk drive, introduced in 1980 by Shugart Technology (now Seagate Technology).
 It stored up to 5 megabytes after formatting (153 cylinders, 4 heads, 32 sectors/track, 256 bytes/sector) and cost US$1,500.
 The similar, 10-megabyte ST-412 HDD was introduced in late 1981 (with 306 cylinders).
 The ST225 was introduced shortly thereafter with 20 megabytes and half the height.
 All three used MFM encoding, a widely used coding scheme.
-A subsequent extension of the ST-412 interface, the ST-412HP interface, used RLL encoding for a 50% increase in capacity and bit rate.
+A subsequent extension of the ST-412 interface, the ST-412HP, used RLL encoding for a 50% increase in capacity and bit rate.

 The ST-506 drive connected to a computer system through a disk controller.
 The ST-506 interface between the controller and drive was derived from the Shugart Associates SA1000 interface, which was in turn based upon the floppy disk drive interface, thereby making disk controller design relatively easy.

 The ST-412 interface was adopted by numerous HDD manufacturers such that the interface became a de facto industry standard for disk drives well into the 1990s.

 The limitations of the ST-412 interface are 5 million transitions per second maximum on data lines, 16 heads, 4 drive units and a 20 ft cable length.
 The standard channel code for the ST-412 (and ST-506) is MFM with one data bit per transition for a data rate of 5 Mbit/s.
 The ST-412HP RLL variant averages 1.5 data bits per transition for a data rate of 7.5 Mbit/s.